Benign Underfitting of Stochastic Gradient Descent: Proofs for

 \subsection{Lower bound for multi-epoch SGD}

-\begin{proof}[of \cref{thm:melb_main}] The mechanism we employ to introduce the bad gradient steps is more involved for multiple epochs.
-The strategy of \cref{thm:lb_main} breaks after the first epoch; it will just keep pointing the gradient on coordinates with a straight ones sequence.
+\begin{proof}[of \cref{thm:melb_main}] First, note that without modifications, the strategy of \cref{thm:lb_main} breaks after the first epoch; it will just keep pointing the gradient on coordinates with an all ones sequence.
 We use the idea we can fully ``record'' into the iterate $w_t^k$ the precise samples we have stepped through so far, and define a gradient oracle that will cause the iterate to advance on fresh bad coordinates in every new epoch.
+We will work with the datapoints set $Z=\{0, 1\}^{d}$ and define the distribution $\Z = \Z(\delta)$ over $Z$ by letting $z(i) \sim \mathrm{Ber}(\delta)$ for all $i\in[d]$.
 We consider two separate portions of a vector $w \in \R^{d'}$, which we denote by $w[\cdot; 0] \in \R^d$ and $w[\cdot, \cdot; 1] \in \R^{d \times n K} $.
 The first portion with $d$ entries is where the bad gradient steps will be made and where we will eventually suffer the loss from.
 The second consists of $d n K$ entries and is used to encode the samples observed during the optimization process.
 Our loss function is defined as follows;

 Again, we choose $\epsilon > 0$ sufficiently small so that the loss induced by it is negligible, and so that $f$ is $4$-Lipschitz.
 The gradient oracle we use is specified by that of the $\phi$ function;